 Practice Area Director/Solutions Architect

-Alright, OK.
-So, again, it’s John Petersen with Senturus as CEO of Senturus is one of the founders.
-Been doing this game for almost two decades now.
+I’m John Petersen, CEO and one of the founders of Senturus.
+I’ve been working in BI for almost two decades now.
 And today’s session is, I think people will find it to be a really interesting one.
 It started because over the years, as we tackle projects, over 2000 some odd projects, we have actually built out some very interesting technologies to help us facilitate those projects, both in terms of cost time and an accuracy.
 And we call the neck of the company that produces those, the Senturus labs.
-And the … Labs have, actually, you, guys, if you’ve been on our webinars before, have seen some of the products to come out of the labs.
+If you’ve been on our webinars before, have seen some of the products to come out of the labs.

-one of which is a pretty hot seller, is the analytics connector tool, allows you to connect numerous BI systems to metadata layers and make the most of existing systems with some of these newer self-service platforms.
+One of which is a pretty hot seller, is the Senturus Analytics Connector tool, allows you to connect numerous BI systems to metadata layers and make the most of existing systems with some of these newer self-service platforms.

 And if you really want success, namely high user adoption of particularly the new platform or, or co platform, you’ve really got to look at a much broader set of aspects of a methodology.
 And so that’s what this webinar morphed into.
 I will tell you now that the deck and this presentation will be available on our resource site.
 The deck is already up.
 And so we’re going to dive really race through it.
 But, there are aspects that we’d be more than happy to circle back with you on.
 If there are some specific questions around things like tool selection, you name it.